-If you use the template described in Starting an installable plugin using cookiecutter your plugin will start with a single test in your tests/ directory that looks like this:
+If you use the template described in Starting an installable plugin using cookiecutter your plugin will start with a single test in your tests/directory that looks like this:

 '''

 from datasette.app import Datasette

 import pytest

-import httpx

 @pytest.mark.asyncio

 async def test_plugin_is_installed():

-app = Datasette([], memory=True).app()
+datasette = Datasette([], memory=True)

-async with httpx.AsyncClient(app=app) as client:

-response = await client.get("http://localhost/-/plugins.json")
+response = await datasette.client.get("/-/plugins.json")

-assert 200 == response.status_code
+assert response.status_code == 200

 installed_plugins = {p["name"] for p in response.json()}

 assert "datasette-plugin-template-demo" in installed_plugins

 '''

-This test uses the HTTPX Python library to run mock HTTP requests through a fresh instance of Datasette.
+This test uses the datasette.client object to exercise a test instance of Datasette. datasette.client is a wrapper around the HTTPX Python library which can imitate HTTP requests using ASGI.
 This is the recommended way to write tests against a Datasette instance.

-It also uses the pytest-asyncio package to add support for async def test functions running under pytest.
+This test also uses the pytest-asyncio package to add support for async def test functions running under pytest.